LibreCAD/docs/appx/lines.rst

     :stub-columns: 0
     :class: table-fix-width

-        | Apply dimension lines and text aligned to an existing entity by selecting start and end points on a line segment and placement point for the text.
-        |

     "Line Weights", "Pen Size (mm)", "Purpose", "Recommended" "Extra Thin", "0.00, 0.05, 0.09", "
         | - Hidden lines